aisingapore/TagUI/README.md

 **Tip** - for Windows, use Task Scheduler (search schedule from Start Menu) or [Z-Cron freeware](https://www.z-cron.com)

-### TAGUI WRITER & SCREENSHOTER
+### TAGUI WRITER, SCREENSHOTER & EDITOR
 TagUI Writer is a Windows app created by [@adegard](https://github.com/adegard) which makes it easy to write TagUI scripts.
 By pressing Ctrl + Left-click, a popup menu will appear with the list of TagUI steps for you to paste into your text editor.
 Arnaud also created a ScreenShoter app which makes it easy to capture snapshots for TagUI visual automation.
-To dowload, [click here](https://github.com/adegard/tagui_scripts).
+Lastly, TagUI Editor allows you to edit and run TagUI scripts via AutoHotKey.
+To download, [click here](https://github.com/adegard/tagui_scripts).

 <details>
   <summary>